zahrafalah/Go/README.md

   * Static languages: Go , C++, Java
   * Dynamic languages: JS, Python, Ruby

-Array: Fixed length list of things(more primitive)
+  * Array: Fixed length list of things(more primitive)
-Slice: An array that can grow or shrink(more fancy).
+  * Slice: An array that can grow or shrink(more fancy).
 Every element in a slice must be of same type

+### golang.org/pkg/oi/oiutil:
+to save file in the hard drive:

-func WriteFile(filename string, data []byte, perm os.FileMode) error
+* func WriteFile(filename string, data []byte, perm os.FileMode) error

+data []byte: it will return the slice as byte type.
+See: http://www.asciitable.com/.

+[]byte("Hi There!") ---> [72 105 32 116 104 101 114 101 33]

+perm os.FileMode:It can be 0666, means anyone can read or write from this file